usesc/cube-opengl/README.md

 sudo apt install libopengl-dev libglew-dev libglfw3-dev libcglm-dev
 ```

-Currently I get a libdecor error when i try to run it, run this in the console to switch to a more stable X11:
+Currently I get a libdecor error when i try to run it, run this in the console if this happens:
 ```bash
 XDG_SESSION_TYPE=x11
 ```